DefaultV/ELPi/README.md

 * Either take the first result of a given youtube search string or directly play a "video", given a URL
 * Requires manually updating youtube-dl from pip3 occasionally (Can be automated)

+Some values or arguments might differ from Pi to Pi, like the jack audio card in the [MPV section](#mpv).
+This project has only been tested on a Raspberry Pi A+

 ##### Current Issues
 Check out the [Issues](https://github.com/DefaultV/mpvberrypi/issues)